-The purpose of the coming out simulation is to give heterosexual participants the opportunity to experience the decision making and consequences for LGBT people during the coming out experience.
+The purpose of the coming out simulation is to give heterosexual participants the opportunity to experience the decision making and consequences for LGBTQ people during the coming out experience.
 This one-hour simulation includes the exploration of relationship dynamics.

 Sex in a Box

-The purpose of is exercise is to discuss gender as a social construct.
+The purpose of this exercise is to discuss gender as a social construct.
 In addition to having participants “construct” our current understanding of gender expectations, this one-hour exercise also discusses how we “police” gender through negative words and names.

 The American Dream

 The purpose of this activity is to explore current distributions of wealth in the US and whether this distribution destroys or uplifts the American Dream.
 In this one-hour session we will explore income inequality in America and discuss the impact of one’s choice of profession on the ability to access wealth and opportunity.